-This course is approved by the Mine Safety Health Course Content Administration and follows 30CFR part 48 training .
-Miner's rights requirements.
+This course is approved by the Mine Safety Health Administration and follows 30CFR part 48 training requirements.
 All successful completers will receive certification from MSHA.

-This course will provide participants with the skills and certification to obtain employment as an underground mine
+This course will provide participants with the skills and certification to obtain employment as an underground miner.

-This course is designed for individuals seeking employme in the mining industry at an underground mine.
+This course is designed for individuals seeking employment in the mining industry at an underground mine.